luke071/javascript-programming-with-the-lord-of-the-rings/README.md

-# Programming in the world of the Lord of the Rings
+# Programming with JavaScript in the world of the Lord of the Rings
 ## Secret Spell

 During the Second Age of Middle-earth, nineteen great rings were forged.
 Sauron forged one of his own rings, whishing to subjugate the other rings to himself.
 While forging it, he sang a spell that was supposed to bring it to life.
 The spell content was saved to the variable secretSpells.